What's new in Watson Studio Local

 Viewer privilege to specific DSX Local users.
 Otherwise, the library defaults

-openaccess.
+to open access.
 Learn more

 - You can now click a Test Connection button for a data source to verify that DSX Local can connect to it successfully.